-Now, when you double-click on the home button on your Samsung Galaxy Watch, it automatically launches the Timer functionality.
+When you double-click the home button on your Samsung Galaxy Watch, it automatically launches the Timer functionality.

-Swipe and choose from the preset timer modes or select Custom to set up your own timer.
+Swipe and choose from the preset timer modes or Custom to set up your own timer.

-Tap on it to launch the timer, and you can either pause the timer or cancel the timer by choosing from the available options.
+Tap on it to launch the timer, and you can either pause it or cancel it by choosing from the available options.

-This functionality makes it easy to access the Timer function without the need for an app.
-Still, you are losing out on calling other favorite actions that you could set up via the double-click functionality on the home button.
+This functionality makes it easy to access the Timer function without needing an app.
+Still, you are losing out on calling other favorite actions you could set up via the double-click functionality on the home button.

 Hopefully, Samsung will address this better in an upcoming software upgrade.
-Although one can invoke Bixby to access the Timer app, Bixby often fails to respond or needs multiple attempts.
+Although you can ask Bixby (or Google Assistant on Wear OS watches) to open the Timer app, Bixby often fails to respond or needs multiple attempts.

-A third-party app called “Gear Tracker” offers enhanced timer functionality for users who are looking for chained timers, multiple configurations, and such.
+A third-party app called “Gear Tracker” offers enhanced timer functionality for users looking for chained timers, multiple configurations, and such.

 Still, for most users, the built-in Samsung Timer app on the Galaxy watch worked pretty well.

-We hope you liked this short tip around using the timer function on your Galaxy Watch.
-What are some of the third-party timer apps that you use today, and why?
+We hope you liked this quick tip about using the timer function on your Galaxy Watch.
+What are some third-party timer apps that you use today, and why?
 Please sound off using the comments below.